 And whilst it took some adapting to, it seemed to work.

 “It fostered an amazing team spirit, kind of being in it together.

 “[We would] come in from a night out at five in the morning and you’d get the ball out and get a game of Donkey going.
 For me it’s a massive plus now, because having lived in those conditions and knowing that you can survive and enjoy them, it just means you look at life in a different way.”

 Despite debunking the issues around infrastructure, Burkett admitted that not all was well during his time in Brazil.

 “I didn’t really understand the level of corruption until afterwards when Elias, one of the club directors, was murdered by his boyfriend.

 “He was stabbed 15 times and the guy was never caught.
 There were rumours that it was the chairman or a club official that paid for it.”

 And it wasn’t just the corruption that Burkett realised retrospectively.
-Racism and homophobia was rife, and perhaps not immediately apparent to an apparently “wide-eyed” 18-year-old.
+Racism and homophobia was rife, and perhaps not immediately apparent to a “wide-eyed” 18-year-old.